ddsky/api-league-clients/typescript/HumorApi.md

 [[Back to top]](#) [[Back to API list]](README.md#documentation-for-api-endpoints) [[Back to Model list]](README.md#documentation-for-models) [[Back to README]](README.md)

-# **searchMemes**
+# **searchMemesAPI**
-> SearchMemes200Response searchMemes()
+> SearchMemesAPI200Response searchMemesAPI()

-With over 200,000 memes, you\'ll surely find something funny.
-You can even search for text within memes and filter by user ratings.
+Search over 300,000 memes by keyword, rating, and age.
+Most memes are stills (images) but using the media-type you can also get videos.
+You can even search for text within memes.
+You\'ll surely find something funny.

 ### Example